BenjaminKakai/LinkMinimizer/README.md

 **Introduction**

-This project presents a Simple URL Shortener, a web-based application designed to transform long, cumbersome URLs into shorter, more manageable versions.
+This project is a URL Shortener, a web-based application designed to transform long, cumbersome URLs into shorter, more manageable versions.
 This system is part of a larger effort to understand and develop scalable URL-shortening services.
 It's a straightforward, user-friendly application built using plain JavaScript, HTML, and CSS.

 **Features**